 Other materials as disclosed in the statement of financial performance comprises of the District's repairs and maintenance expenditure.
-In 2017/2018, the municipality has budgeted R46million towards repairs and maintenance, which was 8 percent of total operating expenditure.
-In the 2018/2019, the municipality could not budget for the 8 percent of its asset value towards repairs and maintenance due to financial constraints (see the percentage table below).
-However, the municipality is determined to ensure that its budget towards repairs and maintenance increases in the following years.
+In 2019/2020, the municipality has budgeted the amount of R22 million towards repairs and maintenance, which was 8 percent of total operating expenditure.
+The municipality is determined to ensure that its budget towards repairs and maintenance increases in the following years.